-Vegan Tortilla Soup with rich, bold, tomatoey, smoky, limey, garlicky flavor and piles of crispy, crunchy baked tortilla strips.
+Vegan Tortilla Soup with rich, bold, smoky tomato, lime, garlicky flavour and piles of crispy, crunchy baked tortilla strips.
 Then come the extra toppings which really seal the deal.
 It's quick and easy to make and totally delicious!

 Vegan Tortilla Soup is happening.
 Are you ready?!

-When it involves smoky, limey, garlicky tomato rich broth with beans and corn and ALL the toppings then there's no doubt that me and my soup pan are right here ready and waiting.
+When it involves smoky, garlicky tomato-rich broth with beans and corn and lime and ALL the toppings then there's no doubt that me and my soup pan are right here ready and waiting.

-Just like my vegan vegetable soup and my chickpea curry soup, this recipe is simple and quick and easy, but it packs a real flavor punch.
+Just like my vegan vegetable soup and my chickpea curry soup, this recipe is simple and quick and easy, but it packs a real flavour punch.
 It's rich and deep and the topping situation takes it right over the top.

 Here are the main players going into our simple but very flavorful pot of vegetarian tortilla soup today:

 - Onions & garlic - The basis of all good recipes!

 - Herbs & spices - For flavour and smoky warmth.
 Don't skip the smoked paprika.
 It is one of my favorite spices by far and adds amazing flavor to this soup.
 Most grocery stores carry it.
 It will be with the herbs and spices.
 It's well worth having in your pantry and I use it in my recipes all the time!

 - Crushed tomatoes - I like to use fire roasted for extra smoky flavour.
 Muir Glen Organic are my favorites.
 Regular is fine if you can't find fire roasted though.